-The per credit fee includes a surcharge of \$2.75.
-This was approved by the Nevada System of Higher Education Board of Regents to address reduced state appropriations.
+The per-credit fee includes a \$2.75 surcharge approved by the Nevada System of Higher Education Board of Regents due to reduced state appropriations.
 It expires after the 2008-2009 academic year.

 APPLICATION FEE

 All students who apply for admission are assessed a one-time \$15 fee when they register.
 This fee is not deferrable or refundable even if the courses are full, dropped, or canceled.